schwering/shared-autofill/README.md

 The browser shall treat this feature as a necessary condition for autofilling across origins.

 **Terminology.**
-* An *autofill* is a single operation that fills multiple form controls of the [fully active documents](https://html.spec.whatwg.org/multipage/browsers.html#fully-active).
+* An *autofill* is a single operation that fills multiple form controls of the [fully active descendant of a top-level traversable with user attention](https://html.spec.whatwg.org/multipage/interaction.html#fully-active-descendant-of-a-top-level-traversable-with-user-attention).
 * An *autofill's origin* is null if no element is [focused](https://html.spec.whatwg.org/interaction.html#focused); otherwise it is the [focused](https://html.spec.whatwg.org/interaction.html#focused) element's [node document](https://dom.spec.whatwg.org/#concept-node-document)'s [origin](https://dom.spec.whatwg.org/#concept-document-origin).

 In our above example, when the user focuses the cardholder-name field and autofills the form, the autofill's origin is `https://merchant.example`.